angarsky/diveintopython/learn/file_handling/xml.md

 ### Using ElementTree

-ElementTree is an in-built library that allows parsing of XML files.
+ElementTree is an in-built library that allows to parse XML files.
 With ElementTree, come built-in modules that allow parsing and creating of elements.
 To use the ElementTree library, you need to `import` it.

+Here's an example of how you can parse an XML file using `ElementTree`:

 ```python
 import xml.etree.ElementTree as ET